ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 - Their length in bytes (8 bytes)
 - Their content (UTF-8 encoded)

+## Buffer pointers

+A buffer pointer refers to a buffer that is either _readable_, meaning its creator process has read permission on its entire memory location, and/or _writable_, meaning its creator process has write permission on its entire memory location.

+It is made as follows:

+- The memory address of the buffer (8 bytes)
+- The buffer's length (8 bytes)

 ## Bitmap images

 Bitmap images are represented as a _header_ and a _pixel list_.